chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 Result of z = -12.196, p-value = 0.0000

-Coclusion, at alpha=0.02, a p-value of 0.0000 means we reject the null hypothesis test, it's really likely there is a difference between the mean wine lover score between the active group and cancel group.
+Conclusion, at alpha=0.02, a p-value of 0.0000 means we reject the null hypothesis test, it's really likely there is a difference between the mean wine lover score between the active group and cancel group.

 Apply the same treatment for the dog owner column.
 <BR>